-The symptoms of vasculitis depend on the particular blood vessels that are involved by the inflammatory process.
-Different types of vasculitis involve blood vessels in characteristic locations throughout the body.
+As a group, the vasculitis syndromes have the ability to affect nearly every organ in the body.
+Yet different forms of vasculitis tend to involve blood vessels in specific locations throughout the body.
 For example, Giant Cell Arteritis typically involves the medium– to large–sized blood vessels supplying the head and neck, but rarely involves the blood vessels of the kidneys.
-In contrast, Wegener’s Granulomatosis frequently involves the kidneys, very often the lungs, and almost always the upper respiratory tract, but rarely blood vessels to the brain.
+In contrast, Granulomatosis with Polyangiitis (GPA) frequently involves the kidneys, very often the lungs, and almost always the upper respiratory tract, but rarely blood vessels to the brain.

 A variety of rashes, the most classic of which is “palpable purpura” –purplish–red spots, usually found on the legs.
 These spots can usually be felt by the examiner’s fingertips, hence the descriptor “palpable”.

 Symptoms range from full–blown arthritis to aches in the joints without obvious swelling (arthralgias).

-Pictured below is an example of Henoch-Schönlein purpura: cutaneous vasculitis manifested by palpable purpura and arthritis (note the right ankle swelling).
+This is an example of Henoch-Schönlein purpura: cutaneous vasculitis manifested by palpable purpura and arthritis (note the right ankle swelling).
 The diagnosis was confirmed by a skin biopsy, with immunofluorescence positive for IgA deposition witin blood vessel walls.

 Eleven days later, as the patient’s symptoms worsened, a chest X–ray confirmed progression of her lung hemorrhage.
 The X–ray shows fluffy infiltrates in both lungs, representing bleeding from damaged capillaries.

-Shooting pains in the arms and legs, numbness, and asymmetrical weakness (i.e., weakness that involves one side of the body more than the other).
+Peripheral nerves are a relatively common site of vasculitis involvement.
+Damage to the peripheral nerves can cause shooting pains in the arms and legs, numbness, and asymmetrical weakness (i.e., weakness that involves one side of the body more than the other).

 All information contained within the Johns Hopkins Vasculitis Center website is intended for educational purposes only.
 Visitors are encouraged to consult other sources and confirm the information contained within this site.
 Consumers should never disregard medical advice or delay in seeking it because of something they may have read on this website.